Star Housing Finance Limited Crosses Rs.500 Crs Aum Milestone - www.lokmattimes.com

 Star Housing Finance Limited Crosses Rs.500 Crs Aum Milestone

-Mumbai (Maharashtra) [India] September 9: Star Housing Finance Limited (Star HFL), a retail-focused housing finance company specialising in low-ticket ...
+PNN Mumbai (Maharashtra) [India], September 9: Star Housing Finance Limited (Star HFL), a retail-focused housing finance company specialising in ...

 This represents a significant milestone for the Company, aligning with the stated growth objectives.
 Star HFL has achieved this through its 30+ operational branches and staff of 250+ employees working across geographies and business functions.
 The occasion was celebrated across locations with zest and enthusiasm.